If you don't have a system to backup your photos, then your photos are at risk.

 Should the unthinkable occur, my data is safely stored outside of the danger zone.
 Of course, that's as long as I keep paying for the service.
 It's worth it to me, and I consider it part of the cost of doing business.

-Free Online Storage Alternatives
+Free Online Storage Alternatives to Backup Your Photos

 In my opinion, these services are dangerous.
 Beware the terms of service to see how or if they may use your photographs.
 While you always maintain copyright, some services make it a part of their contract that you grant them an irrevocable license to use your photos as they wish, including the possibility of sharing with 3rd party services.